Bourbon vs Rye Whiskey: What's the Difference?

 Sought-After Rye Whiskeys

-While not as widely collected as rare bourbons, exceptional rye whiskeys, such as the Sazerac 18 Year Old and the Michter's 10 Year Old Single Barrel Rye, have also gained a loyal following among discerning whiskey enthusiasts.
+While not as widely collected as rare bourbons, exceptional rye whiskeys like the Sazerac 18 Year Old, Michter’s 10 Year Old Single Barrel Rye, and Van Winkle Family Reserve Rye have gained a loyal following among discerning whiskey enthusiasts.
+Their unique flavor profiles — combining the natural spice of rye with extended aging — make them highly desirable.

 Food Pairing Suggestions